 Import duties are levied on dutiable goods imported into the country, generally on an ad valorem basis but may also be imposed on a specific basis.
-The ad valorem rates range from 0% to 60%.
+The ad valorem rates ranges from 0% to 60%.
 Raw materials, machinery, essential foodstuffs and pharmaceutical products are generally non-dutiable or subject to duties at lower rates.

 Malaysia applies TRQ on selected agricultural products, such as chicken, milk and cream, hen eggs, cabbages.
 Under TRQ, the tariff charged depends on the volume of imports (“the quota”) which is determined by the relevant government agencies.
 Lower tariff applies to within quota imports and higher tariff for imports exceeding the quota.